kittikun-pak/stock-crypto-price/README.md

 This project is developed by Nest Js
 - Using Domain Driven Design (DDD) approach
 - Redis
-- also provide postman-collection for testing api
+- also provide postman-collection for testing APIs
 ## Installation

 ```bash